Hautaklyttn/progDocs/docs/articles/misc.md

 ### Rechnerarchitektur
 ![01](../assets/pics/architecture.png)

-- `Kernel`: Interacts with hardware to perform memory management, task scheduling and file management
+- `Kernel`: Interacts with hardware to perform memory management, task scheduling and file management.
+Technically, the Kernel "is" the OS.
 - `Shells`: Textual command line shells.
 Processes user requests - commands are translated by the shell into something the Kernel can understand

 &nbsp;